-"Thank you, Mr. MacLeod, but I'm unaware of any associations my grandmother had with your employer.
-I'm sure you can understand that for safety reasons, I cannot accept your offer," she explained and stood up straight again to walk a little ways down the curb in order to watch for the bus.
+“Thank you, Mr. MacLeod, but I’m unaware of any associations my grandmother had with your employer.
+I’m sure you can understand that for safety reasons, I cannot accept your offer,” she explained and stood up straight to continue her walk to the bus shelter.

 Her physical and verbal dismissal of the driver did not deter him.
 Mr. MacLeod turned on the hazard lights on the limo and stepped out to walk around to the curb where Bronte was standing.

-He reached into the pocket of his navy blue suit jacket and fished out a letter which he handed to Bronte.
+He reached into the pocket of his navy-blue suit jacket and fished out a letter which he handed to Bronte.
 His hair was short and a rich brown color that matched his eyes.
 He was objectively handsome, but Bronte didn’t feel any real attraction to him.

-She looked at him skeptically until her eyes glanced at the handwriting on the front of the envelope and she snatched it from his hand to get a closer look.
+She looked at him skeptically until her gaze glided over the handwriting on the front of the envelope and she snatched it from his hand to get a closer look.

 It was indeed her grandmother’s beautiful scrolling handwriting and read, “My Brilliant Star,” which was something her grandmother had called her since she was a child.